alshedivat/al-folio/_pages/about.md

 I completed my Bachelor degree in Biosciences in 2017 from Zhejiang University.

-Beyond the research, I like playing badminton and traveling.
+Beyond the research, I like playing the piano, badminton, diving, plant identification, and traveling.